 Is your dog excited for fall?
 Autumn is here, the weather is cooler and it's a great time to get out and explore with your dog!
 If you're looking to take some festive fall photos, or just looking for an afternoon adventure, pumpkin patches, corn mazes and fall festivals can be a great opportunity to have fun with your dog.

 Any time you bring your dog out on an adventure, especially to a busy seasonal festival or event, be sure to be thoughtful about whether the event will be fun for your dog.
 If your dog is anxious in new places or uncomfortable around large groups of people or other dogs, it would be best to leave your dog at home where they can be cozy.
 You can plan a quieter outing like a hike or a decompression walk in a pretty place.

 If you're bringing your dog on a fall outing, it's important to come prepared with what your dog will need for the day.
 In addition to your phone or a camera to document your festive adventures, don't forget to bring:

 - Updated tags - always important any time you take your dog on outings!

 - Leash - six foot or shorter in length, to keep our dogs close to us, and avoid retractable leashes

-- Treats - bring lots of treats your dog is excited about to help reward and encourage good behavior
+- Treats - bring lots of high-value treats that your dog is excited about to help reward and encourage desired behavior

 - Collapsible water bowl and water